709867472/Recommedation-System-with-Spark/README.md

 For task 1: spark-submit findSimilarBusiness.py <path of input_data.csv> <path of output file><br>
 For task 2: spark-submit predict.py <path of input_data.csv> <path of test_data_predictions.csv> <caseId> <path of output file>, where caseId could be integer from 1 to 4.
 1 is for MLlib, 2 is for user-based CF, 3 is for item-based CF and 4 is for item-based CF using MinHashing and LSH.<br>
 -scala<br>
-First we need go to the directory of of myRecommendation.jar: /scala/out/artifacts/myRecommendation, then we type command in terminal.
+First we need go to the directory of of myRecommendation.jar: /scala/out/artifacts/myRecommendation, then we type command in terminal.<br>
 For task 1: spark-submit --class findSimilarBusiness myRecommendation.jar <path of input_data.csv> <path of output file><br>
 For task 2: spark-submit --class predict myRecommendation.jar <path of input_data.csv> <path of test_data_predictions.csv> <caseId> <path of output file>.<br>